List of Two Pints of Lager and a Packet of Crisps characters: Donna Henshaw

 Donna Louise Henshaw was conceived in a Ford Capri and born in 1981; after a long relationship she marries Gaz Wilkinson.
 She has a GCSE in Music, and is the brazen, sexually precocious one of the group.
 She dislikes vegetarian students and people who diet (however, she very much disliked Gaz when he was fat).
 She is also known to have a vicious temper, and once killed an ex-boyfriend's budgie with bleach (domestos).
-Donna has a younger sister, Katie, and an estranged younger brother, Dion, who is the father of Louise's baby; there's also apparently another younger, unnamed brother who is only seen in the episode "Spunk".
+Donna has a younger sister, Katie, and an estranged younger brother, Dion, who is the father of Louise's baby.
 Their mother Flo, to whom Donna was very close, dies after being run over by a truck.
 She is estranged from her father, for unknown reasons.
 Donna is employed for a time by O'Connor's Plastics selling buckets, rising to a well-paid executive until she is sacked for stealing and crashing a company van.
 Donna and Gaz briefly split after Donna finds out about Gaz's one night stand with her best friend Janet; she then goes to great lengths to hide the fact she still has feelings for him including considering plastic surgery.
 They eventually get back together after Gaz is involved in a road accident, when she finally admits that she loves him.
 She proposes to Gaz at the end of Series 6, after rejecting his earlier proposal to her, and they finally marry in Series 7.
 Donna works at the Archer after taking over the manager's position from Tim Claypole, but seeking to move onwards, obtains a job in London, leaves Gaz and reveals she has met a man called 'Wesley', with whom she returns in Series 8.
 At the end of the series, however, Gaz chooses to be with Donna over Janet.
 The ninth series sees Donna struggling to adapt to her new life without Janet and Louise and looking after Gaz.
 In the series finale after Gaz realises after celebrating his 30th birthday that he has never left Runcorn he decides to travel the world with Donna but after finding out she may have cancer she tells Gaz she won't be coming with him but doesn't reveal the reason why.
 Gaz then gives Donna an emotional farewell at the airport before leaving to start his new life.